THE ART OF EMBODIED LIVING

 Into Your Life

-The 200-hour Embodied Yoga Method is a foundational journey into conscious movement, breath, and self-awareness.
+The Art of Embodied Living is a foundational journey into conscious movement, breath, and self-awareness.
 This program invites you to build a strong, embodied practice while learning how yoga supports your life beyond the mat.
-Through mindful sequencing, breath integration, and somatic awareness, you’ll cultivate strength, presence, and trust in your body.

 Off the Mat.